 In-Licensing Vaccines

 Key to advancing a broad range of HD-MAP vaccine products to global markets, Vaxxas plans to in-license a series of vaccine antigens for internal development on the HD-MAP platform.
-Vaxxas is currently screening a range of vaccine candidates in the fields of infectious disease and oncology in preparation for clinical development.
+Vaxxas is consistently screening a range of vaccine candidates in the fields of infectious disease and oncology in preparation for clinical development.